Rismosch/ris_engine/README.md

     cargo miri test

+Some notes about miri:

+`miri` requires crates of very specific versions for a given `rustc` version.
+A vendored or archived repo may not work, and you possibly need an internet connection when running `miri`.

 Running tests with `miri` is significantly slower and may take a few minutes.

-Also note that you need to switch to a nightly toolchain.
-At the time of writing, `ris_engine` only compiles and runs on a stable toolchain; use nightly only for `miri`.
-Assuming stable and nightly toolchains are installed, switching toolchains can be achieved by running:
+Also, you need a `nightly` toolchain.
+At the time of writing, `ris_engine` only compiles with a `stable` toolchain.

+Use `nightly` for `miri`.
+Use `stable` for everything else.

+Assuming `stable` and `nightly` toolchains are installed, switching toolchains can be achieved by running:

     rustup override set <toolchain>

 Where `<toolchain>` is either `stable` or `nightly`.

+To check installed toolchains, and which one is currently in use, run:

+    rustup show